-- Public interest: The proposed use does not threaten the public health, safety, or welfare, or change the character of the neighborhood. - Spirit of the ordinance: The use is consistent with the residential zoning, and does not offend the setback restrictions. - Substantial justice: Preventing the owners from making a minor and reasonable improvement to their property because of decisions that were made generations before anyone had ever imagined zoning would be a substantial injustice. - Property values: The proposed improvements would, if anything, be a benefit to the neighborhood and its property values. - Hardship: - The hardship arises from the special condition of the property, that it has a historic house which would have been consistent with the character of the neighborhood when it was built, and still is consistent with the character of the neighborhood notwithstanding a subsequently imposed setback requirement. - As a consequence, strict adherence to the requirements of section 17.1(e) would not do anything to advance its purpose.
+- Public interest: The proposed use does not threaten the public health, safety, or welfare, or change the character of the neighborhood. - Spirit of the ordinance: The use is consistent with the residential zoning, and does not offend the setback restrictions. - Substantial justice: Preventing the owner from making a minor and reasonable improvement to her property because of decisions that were made generations before anyone had ever imagined zoning would be a substantial injustice. - Property values: The proposed deck would scarcely be visible from adjacent properties, and would be consistent with the use of other lots in the neighborhood. - Hardship: - The hardship arises from the special condition of the property, that it has a historic house which would have been consistent with the character of the neighborhood when it was built, and still is consistent with the character of the neighborhood notwithstanding a subsequently imposed setback requirement.

+• As a consequence, strict adherence to the requirements of section 17.1(e) would not do anything to advance its purpose.